-Sector Focus Risk: The Fund may invest a significant portion of its assets in one or more sectors and thus will be more susceptible to the risks affecting those sectors.
-While the Fund's sector exposure is expected to vary over time based on the composition of the Index, the Fund anticipates that it may be subject to some or all of the risks described below.
-The list below is not a comprehensive list of the sectors to which the Fund may have exposure over time and should not be relied on as such.
+Sector Focus Risk: Each Fund may invest a significant portion of its assets in one or more sectors and thus will be more susceptible to the risks affecting those sectors.
+While a Fund's sector exposure is expected to vary over time based on the composition of its Index, the Funds anticipate that they may be subject to some or all of the risks described below.
+The list below is not a comprehensive list of the sectors to which the Funds may have exposure over time and should not be relied on as such.